BDoignies/utk-v2-dev/examples/Readme.md

 csv file containing integration error for gaussian / heaviside functions as well as Generalized Discrepancy values.

+Dimension, samples size can be controlled by modifying defaults values of the `Config` class (in both C++ and Python version).

 |name |N   |dim|metric|value                 |
 |-----|----|---|------|----------------------|
 |WN   |16  |2  |gl2   |0.15174487523539448   |